devpi/devpi/doc/status.rst

 Known limitations
 +++++++++++++++++++++++++

-- ``devpi-server`` currently does not follow any FTP links.
+- devpi does not itself manage read-access (all information from a devpi-server can be read by whoever has access via http so it's up to the admins to implement proper per-organsation restrictions by configuring nginx_ or some other web service.

-Please also checkout the `devpi issue tracker`_ for further info.
+- Please checkout the `devpi issue tracker`_ for much further info.